chengu1993/cs424/as/as6/README.md

 I reused the script I used in task 1.
 Again, the largest size I found is **n = p = m = 20684**.
 The corresponding GPU TIME is **164544.390625 ms**.
 The largest size is the same as that in task 1.
 But the corresponding GPU TIME decreases significantly (from **341605.875000** ms to **164544.390625 ms**)

 #### Note
 In task 2, I assume that the tiles and blocks are square and of the same size, but the matrix dimensions can be arbitrary.
-Below the is part of code that implement arbitrary matrix size.
+Below the is part of code that handle arbitrary matrix size.

 ```
 /* if p is not an multiple of TW and it is the last tile,